For Immediate Release: June 8, 2018

 This summer, more than 100 White Bear Lake Area Schools students will participate in paid experiential learning opportunities, internships, or summer camps related to Career Pathways.

-Opportunities for high school students include experiences with MN Trades Academy, Gen Z Connections Manufacturing Program, Firefly Computers, St. Paul College Scrubs Camp, Technology Repair Store, HealthPartners Career Academy, MN Department of Transportation's Phoenix Program.
+Opportunities for high school students include experiences with MN Trades Academy, Gen Z Connections Manufacturing Program, FireFly Computers, St. Paul College Scrubs Camp, Technology Repair Store, HealthPartners Career Academy, and MN Department of Transportation's Phoenix Program.
 Students are also completing internships at the University of Minnesota Materials Science program.
 One student will continue her job shadow experience at TLC Veterinary and six students will participate in the St. Paul College Welding & Manufacturing Camp.